 He has been a tireless advocate for the growth of post-secondary institutions in Brantford and has helped deliver federal support for major projects like the new Laurier Brantford Research and Academic Centre and the Laurier Brantford - YMCA Athletics and Recreation Complex.
 He has worked hard to achieve funding for other important projects across Brantford and the County of Brant, including a new state-of-the-art water treatment plant and a new police station for Six Nations.

-Phil is also well known for his popular community initiatives like his Passport Clinics, Community Shred Days, and the widely successful Hockey Night in Brantford which has raised over $500,000 to support local charities, since its inception six years ago.
+Phil is also well known for his popular community initiatives like his Passport Clinics, Community Shred Days, and the widely successful Hockey Night in Brantford which has raised over half a million dollars to support local charities since its inception in 2012.

 Prior to entering politics, Phil owned and operated property development and construction companies that specialized in residential and commercial renovation work.
 In this capacity, he received numerous industry awards and served as President for both the Brantford and Ontario Home Builder’s Association.